-Weekly access to at least one of the following:
+Weekly access to:

-- Phone
+- phone

-- Computer or device with Internet and access to web conferencing
+- computer or device with Internet and access to web conferencing

-- A phone or tablet for recording purposes
+- a phone or tablet for recording purposes.

 Why study Music 2?

 - There are a wide range of careers that link with Music.
 These include performer, composer, producer, audio engineer, music therapist, musical director, private tutor, orchestrator, music journalist and manager.
 The list is almost endless! - Music 2 is a course for students who have an advanced level of knowledge of music theory and musicianship.